 - IHostFloppyDriveCollection

 - IHostUSBDeviceCollection

 - IHostUSBDeviceFilterCollection

 - IProgressCollection

 - ISharedFolderCollection

 - ISnapshotCollection

 - IUSBDeviceCollection

 - IUSBDeviceFilterCollection

 - Since "Host Interface Networking" was renamed to "bridged networking" and host-only networking was introduced, all associated interfaces needed renaming as well.
 In detail:

 - The HostNetworkInterfaceType enum has been renamed to HostNetworkInterfaceMediumType

 - The IHostNetworkInterface::type attribute has been renamed to IHostNetworkInterface::mediumType

-- INetworkAdapter::attachToHostInterface() has been renamed to INetworkAdapter::attachToBridgedInterface() has been renamed to INetworkAdapter::attachToBridgedInterface() has been renamed to
+- INetworkAdapter::attachToHostInterface() has been renamed to INetworkAdapter::attachToBridgedInterface.

 - In the IHost interface, createHostNetworkInterface() has been renamed to createHostOnlyNetworkInterface()

 - Similarly, removeHostNetworkInterface() has been renamed to removeHostOnlyNetworkInterface()